madhankumarnagaraji/dataviewR/README.md

 ## ✨ Features

 - View any R data frame or tibble in a Shiny app
-- Complex Filtering, Sorting, Column Selection and Attribute Information
+- Complex filtering, sorting, column selection and attribute information
 - Auto-generate equivalent `dplyr` code
 - Lightweight and easy to use